Hud-Volodymyr/Memoize/README.md

 Memoization homework

 Tasks:

--implement time expiration cash(done)
+1)implement time expiration cash(done)

--implement memoize with max records count and removing least used(in progress)
+2)implement memoize with max records count and removing least used(in progress)